luyadev/luya-testsuite/README.md

 }
 ```

-To run the unit tests while assuming your tests are in directory `tests/` run
+To run the unit tests while (assuming your tests are in directory `tests/`) run in your terminal:

 ```sh
 ./vendor/bin/phpunit tests/
 ```

-in your shell.

-In order to support sqlite Fixture install
+In order to support sqlite fixtures install:

 ```sh
 sudo apt-get install php-sqlite3